dmjohnsson23/Ordain/README.md

     username: string
 }
 ```
+## Ramblings and notes

+From here on out is where I vomit out thoughts and ideas so they don't fall out my ears and get lost somewhere on the side of the road.
+The rest of this document is less a readme than it is an illegible stream of consciousness.
+But, read on if that interests you!

-## Undeveloped concepts
+### Undeveloped concepts

-* There will likely be a need for struct inheritance and abstract types.
+* There will likely be a need for abstract types.
+(Could just be implemented with a tag?
+Except that tags are inherited...)
 * It would be useful to allow union types.
 * If we implemented traits and/or multiple inheritance, intersection types could also be useful, though I question if we want such things.
 * If a property or object has a lot of tags, it could get hard to read, especially considering all the tags are before the actual definition.
 There could be a better syntax.
 * There needs to be a concept of "contexts", which can be used similar to cannons to conditionally hide or show fields, but which are user-defined.

+### Using YAML

 I have also considered simply using an existing format like YAML or TOML for the Ordination files.
 This could provide several benefits.
 I think ultimately we do want a custom syntax, simply for the sake of ergonomics, but using another format as an intermediate representation could simplify development.
 A YAML-based format could be fairly close to what I've already defined.
 It is (only slightly) more verbose, but actually feels more readable than the current WIP syntax: